Flat Roofing Materials Compared

 Snow rakes can also be used to remove snow and prevent ice dams.
 Caution is required when using the snow rakes to avoid personal injury and prevent damage to the roofing materials.

-There are products like elastomeric coatings, liquid rubber and liquid roof that are one the best products in the market to save your roof from damage.
+There are products like elastomeric roof coatings, liquid rubber and liquid roof that are one the best products in the market to save your roof from damage.

 For product information or ordering visit EPDM Coatings or call them at 855-281-0940.